 “Grammar do’s all the Art and Knowledge teach, According to the Use of every Speech … ” (1712)

-It’s National Grammar Day!
-What better way to celebrate than to take a journey through the blogs, podcasts and tables* of grammar and language-usage land.
+Updated on March 4, 2021 … It’s National Grammar Day!
+What better way to celebrate than to take a journey through the podcasts, blogs and tables* of grammar and language-usage land.
 A lot of the old familiar grammar and usage blogs — like so many of the planet’s blogs — have sadly fallen by the proverbial wayside.
-However, others pop up, with new, fresh voices, and as long as Earthlings continue to write and talk, there will be people writing and talking about how we do just that.
-Here’s a guide to some of the most lively and articulate grammar and usage commentators whom you can read, listen to — or even meet on the street …
+However, others pop up, with new, fresh voices, and as long as Earthlings continue to write and talk, there will be people talking and writing about how we do just that.
+Here’s a guide to some of the most lively and articulate grammar and usage commentators whom you can listen to, read — or even meet on the street …

 Arrant Pedantry Jonathon Owen is a linguist, editor, writer, and book designer with a master’s degree in linguistics from Brigham Young University.
 His thesis explored the effect of copyediting on edited usage.
 This is where he blogs about editing, usage, prescriptivism and descriptivism, and other language issues.
 Vibe: Irreverent, detailed, comprehensive, nerdy.